 Enabling children to learn the basics of programming and robotics in a fun, interactive and collaborative way.Designed by RoboKoding, Ships from Estonia

 It is a SumoRobot DIY self assembly kit based on the ESP32.
 The kit consists of all the necessary parts to build the SumoRobot.
-Necessary tools for the assembly process are: soldering iron, soldering wire, screwdriver and scissors.
+Additional necessary tools you need to already have are: soldering iron, soldering wire, screwdriver, wire cutters and a micro USB cable (updates and charging).
 Check out the assembly instructions here.
 The assembled SumoRobot can be programmed over the browser using a graphical programming interface or Python code.
 The idea of the SumoRobot is to allow two robots to compete on a SumoField, in a similar fashion to the sport of sumo.

 SumoRobots are an amazing way to learn the basics of programming and robotics in a home learning environment.
 The SumoRobot enables children and beginners to learn many interdisciplinary skills, like: soldering, mechanics, electronics and programming.
 The SumoRobot was built with the aim to use it for different workshops and courses to teach the above mentioned skills in a fun, interactive and collaborative way.